 Distractions are ubiquitous on the road, which is why motorists must take proper precautions to avoid taking their attention off driving.
 Particularly on New York roadways, drivers should always expect to stay alert for pedestrians, bicyclists, and other vehicles entering the road from parallel parking spots.
 Because numerous obstacles exist on the road, when drivers choose to engage in distracted driving behaviors, they should be held liable for their negligence.

 If you were injured in a collision in Westbury that was caused by a distracted driver, you might be entitled to receive compensation for damages you experienced afterward.
 A distracted driving accident lawyer serving Westbury may handle your case if you decide to bring a personal injury lawsuit against the at-fault driver.
-Call Rosenberg & Gluck, L.L.P., at
+Call Rosenberg & Gluck, L.L.P., at (516) 451-7900 for more information.

 For a free legal consultation with a distracted driving accidents lawyer serving Westbury, call 516-451-7900